CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 1. Press **ctrl+s** to save the file, then continue with the exercise.

 ### Task 7: Add code to process messages in the queue

+In this task, you will add the logic to receive and process messages from the Service Bus queue, allowing your console app to read, display, and complete messages as they arrive.

 1. Locate the **// ADD CODE TO PROCESS MESSAGES FROM THE QUEUE** comment and add the following code directly after the comment.
 Be sure to review the code and comments.